-(in millions) To record net proceeds from the this offering (net of \$7.2 million in issuance costs) \$117.8 To record cash paid for A4 common stock (221.4) To record cash paid for A4 deal related costs (4.0) Reclassification of long-term and short-term marketable securities to cash and cash equivalents 98.3 Total adjustments to cash (\$9.3)

-(B) To eliminate A4's historical goodwill and record the preliminary fair value of goodwill.
+(in millions) To record net proceeds from this offering (net of \$7.4 million in issuance costs) \$122.2 To record cash paid for A4 common stock (221.4) To record cash paid for A4 deal related costs (4.0) To record cash paid for the repurchase of 1,250,000 shares of our common stock from IDX (21.1) Reclassification of long-term and short-term marketable securities to cash and cash equivalents 98.3 Total adjustments to cash (\$26.0) (B) To eliminate A4's historical goodwill and record the preliminary fair value of goodwill. (in millions) Historia amount.
+Increase